cristhianpoveda/intersection-driving/README.md

 ### 2. Road users detection >> package: detection

 A key factor to interact with the envirnoment is to detect who else is using the road space in order to avoid collisions, and this task must be done in  real time.
 Therefore, model precision and RAM ussage in the robot are taken into account.
+Afeter testing conventional object detection models based on bounding boxes were changed to centroid based detection.

 This is done by implementing the Edge Impulse FOMO model for object detection (input image resolution 320 x 320 px) as a c++ library running directly on the duckiebot without the need of any external dependency.
 Model's input is a 1d array containing the flattened image pixels in format (0xRRGGBB); this array is created in the python script image_processor.py by subscribing to the camera node and processed using opencv tools.

 #### Model metrics

+Copied from edge impulse studio.

 ![Alt text](/repoImages/Models.jpg?raw=true "Optional Title")